89.1201 - State Policy (Updated February 10, 2025)

 Statutory Authority: The provisions of this §89.1220 issued under the Texas Education Code, §§29.051-29.056, 29.0561, 29.057-29.064, and 29.066.

-(b) Within four calendar weeks of initial enrollment in a Texas public school, a student with a language other than English indicated on the home language survey shall be administered the state-approved English language proficiency test for identification as described in subsection (c) of this section and shall be identified as emergent bilingual and recommended for placement into the required bilingual education or English as a second language (ESL) program in accordance with the criteria listed in subsection (f) of this section.
+(b) Within four calendar weeks of initial enrollment in a Texas public school, a student with a language other than English indicated on the home language survey shall be administered the state-approved English language proficiency test for identification as described in subsection (c) of this section and shall be identified as an EB student and recommended for placement into the required bilingual or English as a second language (ESL) program in accordance with the criteria listed in subsection (f) of this section.

-(c) To identify emergent bilingual students, school districts shall administer to each student who has a language other than English as identified on the home language survey:
+(c) To identify EB students, school districts shall administer to each student who has a language other than English as identified on the home language survey:

 (1) in prekindergarten through Grade 1, the listening and speaking components of the state-approved English language proficiency test for identification; and